ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 Even if they receive no treatment, there is growing evidence that most children who cause sexual harm do not continue the behavior into adulthood.
 Youth and adults cross sexual boundaries for different reasons than adults.

-About half of all child sexual abuse happens at the hands of another minor, someone below the age of 18.
-The peak age for anyone to engage a child in harmful sexual behavior is only fourteen.
+About half of all child sexual abuse is caused by the actions of another child or young person, someone below the age of 18.
+The peak age for anyone to engage in harmful sexual behavior with a child is only fourteen.
 Young teens are at a stage in development that puts them at risk to make poor sexual choices.
 They are impulsive, driven to take risks, lacking in self-control, and have limited ability to look ahead to see the consequences of their actions.
 They are intensely curious about the world and about their quickly-changing bodies and desires.
 All of these risks will lessen as they grow and mature.

 So the long-term prognosis, on a population level, is good. *But there are three critical cautions.